Homotopy theory of simplicial parametrized operads: Introduction

 Operads were introduced by May \cite{May} to study infinite loop spaces, and they play an important role in encoding algebraic structures in different areas of homotopy theory.
 In this paper, we are interested in coloured operads, which can be used to describe structures such as enriched categories or a ring together with a left module.
 Roughly speaking, a simplicial coloured operad $\cO$ is the data of a set of colours along with a simplicial set $\cO((x_1,\ldots,x_n),x_0)$ of ``multimorphisms from $(x_1,\ldots,x_n)$ to $x_0$'' for every list of colours $(x_0,\ldots,x_n)$.
 These simplicial sets are equipped with actions of the corresponding symmetric groups that ``permute the entries'' along with identities and an associative composition.
 The homotopy theory of simplicial operads has been studied in the non-coloured case in the work of Berger and Moerdijk \cite{BM03}, and a model structure on simplicial coloured operads has been constructed later on independently by Cisinski and Moerdijk \cite{cismo} and by Robertson \cite{Rob}.
 Simplicial coloured operads provide one model for the theory of \emph{$\infty$-operads} \cite{HA} that is known to be equivalent to the other models, combining the work of Cisinski and Moerdijk \cite{CisMoer,CisMoer2,cismo}, Barwick \cite{Bar2} and Chu, Haugseng and Heuts \cite{CHH}.

 In recent years, equivariant homotopy theory has become an increasingly active area of research, spurred in part by Hill, Hopkins, and Ravenel's resolution of the Kervaire invariant one problem \cite{HHR}.
 In particular, the theory of equivariant operads has gained particular attention through the development of \emph{$N_{\infty}$-operads} by Blumberg and Hill, which generalize $E_{\infty}$-operads to the equivariant setting.
 In contrast with the non-equivariant setting, where all $E_{\infty}$-operads are equivalent, $N_{\infty}$-operads are not all equivalent.
-Instead, they form a poset that can be described in terms of \emph{$G$-indexing systems}, following work of Blumberg and Hill \cite{BH1}, Bonventre and Pereira \cite{BonPer1}, Guti\'{e}rrez and White \cite{GuWh}, and Rubin \cite{Rub1}.
+Instead, they form a poset that can be described in terms of \emph{$G$-indexing systems}, following work of Blumberg and Hill \cite{BH1}, Bonventre and Pereira \cite{BonPer1}, and Rubin \cite{Rub1}.
 The study of the combinatorics of these $G$-indexing systems has recently become an active research area, for instance with the work of Balchin, Barnes, and Roitzheim \cite{BBR} or Balchin, MacBrough, and Ormsby \cite{BMO}.
-The study of equivariant operads is not limited to $N_{\infty}$-operads, see for example Hill's work on equivariant little disks operads \cite{Hil1}.
+The study of equivariant operads is not limited to $N_{\infty}$-operads, see for example Hill's work on equivariant little disks operads \cite{Hill2022}.

-In \cite{BH1}, Blumberg and Hill defined the notion of \emph{graph equivalences of $G$-operads}, which is part of a model structure on the category of simplicial $G$-operads, as proven independently by Guti\'{e}rrez and White \cite{GuWh} and Bonventre and Pereira \cite{BonPer1}.
+In \cite{BH1}, Blumberg and Hill defined the notion of \emph{graph equivalences of $G$-operads}, which is part of a model structure on the category of simplicial $G$-operads, as proven by Bonventre and Pereira \cite{BonPer1}.
 This graph model structure has then been extended to \emph{$G$-simplicial coloured operads} by Bonventre and Pereira in \cite{BonPer2}.
 Moreover, other models for equivariant operads, such as \emph{equivariant dendroidal sets} and \emph{equivariant dendroidal spaces}, have been developed and compared by Bonventre and Pereira in \cite{Per1,BonPer4,BonPer3}.